 Channel your fear and concern into action.

-The more you do to be a part of the solutions, the better you will feel.
+The more you do to be part of the solutions, the better you will feel.
 And we already have most of the solutions we need!
-You don’t have to know all the scientific details and technical terms.
-Just focus on moving solutions forward using the power of your voice, vote, dollars, network, and your skills.
+You don't have to know all the scientific details and technical terms.
+Just focus on moving solutions forwards using the power of your voice, vote, money, network and your skills.